Futiax/turtle-gambit/README.md

 #### Getting the pastebin ID
 After uploading your new script copy the pastebin id from the url, it should be a 8 character long alphanumerical string.
-For example if the url is `https://pastebin.com/JhWuptAS` The pastebin id would be `JhWuptAS`
+For example if the url is `https://https://pastebin.com/fVQuK8nv` The pastebin id would be `fVQuK8nv`
 This will be needed later so just keep that in your clipboard or in notepad.

 #### Starting up the servers